피아노 독주를 위한, "하베이의 무덤"

 Third Prize, The First Bartók World Competition - Composition, Budapest, Hungary, 2018

-Jury includes Thomas Adès (chair), Unsuk Chin, and Chaya Czernowin
+Adjudicated by the jury: Thomas Adès (chair), Unsuk Chin, Chaya Czernowin, and Gyula Fekete

 Duration: ca. 15 minutes (revised version, 2019)